 Dublin Literary Pub Crawl

-Dark and sultry, Ireland's only Moroccan restaurant looks a little like how we imagine a desert harem might be.
-Or maybe we just got...
+Dark and sultry, this upstairs Moroccan restaurant looks a little like how we imagine a desert harem might be.
+There are some rather...

 Clarendon St · interesting places nearby